A1Sushi/RPS2/README.md

 - Making functions case-insensitive
 - Creating prompt() to allow user to input value
 - Creating a function that returns the result of another function inside - Callback?
+- Use increments to keep score of 5 round game and declare winner at the end